nicostark/BOSUserBundle/README.md

 This bundle will allow you to create users, update them, handle logins and logouts, and restrict URLs to only logged in users with a single annotation.

 # Why is it so simple?
 I needed a nice way to handle my users and i tried to install FOSUserBundle.
 Although it's a great development, i found, as many other people, that they tried to make it "too much" adaptable.
-At the point that it's no longer friendly code.
+At the point that it's no longer friendly to the programmer.

 # Installation
 - First of all, add the package to composer: "composer require buddiesofsymfony/user-bundle"